-Our example couple's taxable income includes: $12,000 per year from retirement savings plus the $18,000 of annual Social Security benefits (half of their total combined Social Security income, or half of $36,000).
-That total, $30,000, is below the threshold for a couple that files jointly, so Social Security benefits would not be taxable.
+Our example couple's taxable income includes $12,000 per year from retirement savings plus the $18,660 of annual Social Security benefits (half of their total combined Social Security income, or half of $37,250).
+That total, or $30,000, is below the threshold for a couple filing jointly, so Social Security benefits would not be taxable.

 Federal Income Taxes

 Federal income tax liability might be quite low as well.
-A married couple filing jointly has a standard deduction of $24,800 for tax year 2020, and $25,100 for tax year 2021.
-That easily wipes out the $12,000 of taxable income our couple has.
-In this example, you could plan to spend all of the money you receive without needing to budget for federal income taxes.
+A married couple filing jointly has a standard deduction of $25,100 for tax year 2021, increasing to $25,900 in tax year 2022.
+That easily wipes out the taxable income our couple has.
+You could plan to spend all the money you receive without needing to budget for federal income taxes in this example.

 Taxes can be complicated, and the rules change periodically.
-Review your numbers with a CPA before you make any big decisions.
+Review your numbers with a tax professional before you make any big decisions.

 Investments can help grow your money and keep up with inflation, but it’s always possible to lose money in the markets.
 The first few years of your retirement are especially critical.

-If you take withdrawals when the market is down (particularly at the beginning of your retirement), you could run out of money sooner than expected.
-Because of that, it’s smart to assess your risk as you approach retirement, and review your investments regularly—especially in the early years.
+You could run out of money sooner than expected if you take withdrawals when the market is down, particularly at the beginning of your retirement.
+It’s smart to assess your risk as you approach retirement, and to review your investments regularly, especially in the early years.

-If you suffer from bad timing (retiring at the beginning of a market crash), you might be able to adjust your withdrawal strategy and reduce the damage.
+You might be able to adjust your withdrawal strategy and reduce the damage if you suffer from bad timing, such as retiring at the beginning of a market crash.
 Consult with a financial professional before losses get out of hand.

 Is Retiring on $300,000 Realistic?

-In our example, having $300,000 at retirement might allow a couple to spend $48,000 per year (or about $37,000 after health care expenses).
-But that might not be enough for you.
-For some, it’s plenty, but it depends on where you live, health care expenses (which involve several unknowns), and other factors.
+Having $300,000 at retirement might allow a couple to spend $48,000 per year in our example, or about $37,000 after healthcare expenses, but that might not be enough for you.
+It depends on where you live, your healthcare expenses (which involve several unknowns), and other factors.

-Moving to a less-expensive area—even a less expensive country—is one strategy to make your income go further.
-For example, rural areas in the U.S. tend to have lower costs of living than large metropolitan cities and the suburbs surrounding them.
+Moving to a less expensive area—even a less expensive country—is one strategy to make your income go further.
+Rural areas in the U.S. tend to have lower costs of living than large metropolitan cities and the suburbs surrounding them.

 What to Do If Your Retirement Savings Is Not Enough

 What if you run the numbers using your own Social Security and pension income, but it’s not enough for you to retire comfortably?
-There are several ways to address this shortfall, but the options might not appeal to you, or even be feasible.
+There are several ways to address that shortfall, but the options might not appeal to you, or they might not even be feasible.

 Working longer gives you more time to save, which increases the amount you can withdraw later.
-Plus, if you’re in your highest earning years, you can add big value to your Social Security calculation.
+You can add big value to your Social Security calculation if you're in your highest earning years.
 That, along with claiming Social Security and pension benefits at an older age, may result in a higher monthly income.
-Also, you’ll have fewer living years left to fund, which may make it easier for the money to last.
+You’ll have fewer years left to fund, which may make it easier for the money to last.